compsci-adl/webdev-25/workshop-1/README.md

 You should see the text "Hello, World!" on the page.

+When creating your HTML files, it's important to name your main file `index.html`.
+This is a convention used by web servers to serve the default page when a directory is accessed.
+For example, when you visit `http://example.com/`, the server looks for a file named `index.html` in the root directory to display.

 But what do these elements mean?
 Let's break it down.

 ### Starting your HTML document